 With this method you look at the time you've actually spent, and what you've actually charged, for jobs in the past.

-Repeat this process with other positions you've held to get a good idea of your actual salary history, then follow these steps.
+Repeat this process with other positions you've held to get a good idea of your actual salary history, then follow the steps below:

 Next, consider the value you offer.

-In Part 2, we'll go into detail on how to set your prices based on the value you offer your customers.
+In Part 2, we go into detail on how to set your prices based on the value you offer your customers.